Pinner Aikido Club London - FAQ

 A: The classes are run for adults only - that is to say age 18 and up.

-What should I wear when visiting a club?
+What should I wear when visiting the club?

 A: Loose clothing, preferably without buttons or zips as these could be uncomfortable and dig in.
 Clothing that can stretch a little is perfect as it is more comfortable when learning to roll.
+It's also a good idea to bring flip flops (the Japanese call them "zori") to prevent dust or dirt from being tracked onto the mats.
 Jewellery should be left at home as it can be a safety risk.
 A necklace for example could pull tight risking damage to your neck and perhaps causing a finger to get caught.
 Cosmetic jewellery such as studs and eye bars could get caught and cause injury but in practice, adults are usually allowed to make their own decision.
 Please also note that the club cannot be held responsible for any loss or damage to guests' property.

-Aikido is an extremely efficient self defence (Self-Defence Women London) system utilising balance-taking and posture-breaking movements to achieve joint locks, pins and throws.
+Aikido is an extremely efficient self defence (also as Self-Defence Women London) system utilising balance-taking and posture-breaking movements to achieve joint locks, pins and throws.
 It contains elements of Ju Jitsu, Kendo, Judo and other budo.

-Aikido Classes are held every Friday evening at the UK Black Belt School in Eastcote NW London HA4.
-Pinner Aikido Club is a part of the Kai Shin Kai International Traditional Aikido Association (KSK), which is a member of the British Aikido Board (BAB).
+Aikido Classes are held every Tuesday and Wednesday evening at our Harrow dojo, and Thursday evening at our Pinner dojo in NW London.
+Pinner Aikido Club London is a part of the Kai Shin Kai International Traditional Aikido Association (KSK), which is a member of the Aikido Alliance.

 Aikido is essentially a non-violent Martial art system that encourages the avoidance of confrontation and harmony with an aggressor.
 The classes are well attended with Aikido students always on the mat and aimed at all levels, from beginner to advanced but everyone is welcome to come along regardless of fitness or experience.